Raed Dweik, MD, KL2 Program Director

 Successful applicants will receive salary and benefits commensurate with prior experience and qualifications, research stipend, tuition benefits, and access to a multidisciplinary pool of highly qualified mentors who will guide their research projects and career development.

-The KL2 is a training program with a focus on multidisciplinary and team-based clinical research.
-Scholars will participate in both didactic course work and mentored research experiences over a four year period.
+The K12 is a training program with a focus on multidisciplinary and team-based clinical research.
+Scholars will participate in both didactic course work and mentored research experiences.
 Because of the unique backgrounds of program participants, each Scholar – in conjunction with their mentors and program leadership – will develop individualized plans of study.
 Scholars may elect to enroll in a Master’s degree program in Clinical Investigation, which is part of the CWRU Clinical Research Scholars Program (CRSP), or pursue other Master's degrees, or simply enroll in the required courses only as a non-degree student.

 Typical Course Schedule